Banno/kube-ingress-index/README.md

 ### Annotations

-- `index.ingress.banno.com/ignore`: Set this to have kube-ingress-index not list the Ingress
+- `index.ingress.banno.com/path`: Required annotation specifying the path to build the link with, otherwise, the `Ingress` is ignored

 ## Release Steps